 Valvular Heart Disease in Canines

 The heart is the organ responsible for circulating oxygen-rich blood through our dog’s bodies, and works much like a pump.
 Congestive Heart Failure is when the circulatory demands of the body can no longer be maintained by the heart.
 It is not a disease per se, more like a “state of being”.
 However, CHF is always caused by an underlying disease.
 Fortunately, many of these cardiac diseases can be controlled with medication for at least some period of time.
 In the following article, I will discuss mitral and tricuspid valve disease in dogs, both of which result in Congestive Heart Failure, as well as helpful treatment options available.

 The most common heart disease in small dogs is valvular disease.
 Specifically, mitral and tricuspid valve disease.
 These are two small valves that separate the chambers of your dog’s heart.
 Dog’s have 4 chambered hearts with 2 atrium and 2 ventricles.
-These are separated on the left and ride side of the heart by the mitral and tricuspid valves.
+These are separated on the left and ride sides of the heart by the mitral and tricuspid valves.
 Damage or defects to these valves will cause blood to no longer flow smoothly and instead turbulently hit the side of the heart wall.
 This results in an abnormal sound referred to as a heart murmur.
 Over time, this results in damage to the heart, inflammation and cardiac enlargement.
 As the heart gets bigger, it becomes more difficult to contract fully.

 When the heart can no longer push enough blood through the body circulatory demand is compromised and blood will start to back up into the organs where it last came from.
 In right-sided heart failure, blood will return to the liver, and in left-sided, the lungs.
 As a result, congestive heart failure will cause coughing, exercise intolerance, and fatigue.